 A title is a legal term that refers to the ownership records about a piece of real estate.
 The records could include the transfer of any property rights and any loans using the property as collateral.

 Title insurance protects you from claims of ownership, outstanding debts of previous owners, and other title problems that you didn’t know about before you bought the property.
-It does not insure against fire, flood, theft, or any other type of property damage or loss.
+It doesn't insure against fire, flood, theft, or any other type of property damage or loss.

 Before selling a title insurance policy, a title company will check for problems with your title by looking at public records, including deeds, mortgages, wills, divorce decrees, court judgments, tax records, liens, encumbrances, and maps.
 The company will then defend you in court if there is a claim against your property, subject to certain limitations.
 If the company loses, it will pay you for covered losses up to the amount of your policy.

-Most people purchase title insurance from the title company that closes the sale of their property.
-The company will hold any earnest money in a trust account until the purchase is complete.
+Most people buy title insurance from the title company that closes the sale of their property.
+The company will hold any earnest money in a trust account until the sale is complete.

 Types of Title Policies